spectrocloud/librarium/docs/docs-content/vertex/install-palette-vertex/install-on-kubernetes/vertex-helm-ref.md

 ## MongoDB

-Palette VerteX uses MongoDB Enterprise as its internal database and supports two modes of deployment: <br /> <br />
+Palette VerteX uses MongoDB Enterprise as its internal database and supports two modes of deployment:

 - MongoDB Enterprise deployed and active inside the cluster.